tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-The hallway lights went dark one by one.

-I ran into the elevator and pressed the ground-floor button.
+I ran into the elevator.

-The doors closed just before the thing reached me.
+The doors closed just before the thing reached us.

-As the elevator descended, the man in the corner began quietly counting backward from ten.
+As we descended, my mother finally turned around.

+She had a face.
+Her real face.
+Tired, kind, exactly as I remembered it from the hospital.

+"It came for you the night of the accident," she said quietly.
+"At 2:17.
+That's when the car hit the barrier.
+That's when it always comes."

-I watched the floor numbers change.
+The floor numbers changed.